 Follow us on social media or sign up for e-mail

 to stay up to date on new posts!

 Choosing our homesite was pretty easy, in fact it is the reason why we chose to buy this land in the first place (read more here).
 However, a road, well thats a different story.
 With 30 acres of land I can honestly say we have yet to venture through all of it.
 There is much that we have yet to see, but the more we hike around the happier we are!
 Recently we were hiking around and found what appeared to be roads even though they had some trees fallen onto them.
 We realize now that these are old logging roads from many, many years ago.
 And believe it or not one of them goes right to the homesite we chose!
 This was so perfect a find that it solidified for us that we chose the perfect spot for our home.
-All we had to do was some general clearing so we bought a chainsaw and started clearing all the fallen trees and debris into the homesite on our land!
-The road is wide enough to drive in with our 4 wheel drive jeep.
+All we had to do was some general clearing so we bought a chainsaw and started clearing all the fallen trees and debris on the old road to the homesite!
+The road is wide enough to drive in with our 4 wheel drive jeep and truck.
 The only thing left to do is remove a few rocks and make a better 'bridge' over our somewhat seasonal stream!
 For now, however, it is the perfect rough road for our ATV!